 (Other than that awesome Daisy hat I’m rocking in the picture above, of course.)
 You can check out my full camping packing list, but here are a few essentials for camping at Fort Wilderness:

-- Bug spray: Fort Wilderness is wooded and lush so naturally it’s a breeding ground for mosquitos.
+- Bug spray: Fort Wilderness is wooded and lush so naturally it’s a breeding ground for mosquitoes.
 As much as I love the place, all of my fond childhood memories also involve mosquito bites.
 Protect yourself with some bug spray.

 - Tent: If you’re packing a tent, I’d recommend a nice Coleman one.
 This type has dark panels that block some of the sunlight so you can sleep in a little if you want to and stay a bit cooler.

 - Towels: Unlike hotels, you have to provide your own towels if you’re camping.
 Even if you’re not swimming, you’ll need them to shower.
 I like to get in the Disney spirit with themed towels.
-How pretty is this Mickey silhouette one?
+How pretty is this rainbow Mickey one?

 - Extension cord: Whether you’re in a tent or a camper, you’ll definitely have some electronics that you want to plug in.
 A hearty, all-weather extension cord like this is perfect.